-Carpeting, like everything else we buy today, textiles are not made nearly as durable as they once were.
-Rug manufacturers have learned how to reduce cost and cut corners wherever they can to make investors happy.
+Wall-to-Wall Carpet or Carpeting, like everything else we buy today, these textiles are not made nearly as durable as they once were.
+Rug manufacturers have learned how to reduce costs and cut corners in mysterious ways.

 Free Carpet Durability Chart